AdobeDocs/campaign-classic.en/help/rn/using/compatibility-matrix.md

 >[!NOTE]
 >
->RDBMS driver must match with RDBMS server version.
+>* RDBMS driver must match with RDBMS server version.
+>
+>* PostgreSQL is the RDBMS for Hosted environments.

 ## CRM connectors{#CRMconnectors}